 The program is designed as a full-time, residential, five-semester program.
 Students will have practicum assignments on days/times they are not in class.
-When students have employment that limits times and days of clinical placements, there are fewer options available, and they might require additional semesters to meet clinical competencies.
+When students have employment or other personal responsibilities that limit times and days of clinical placements, there are fewer options available, and they might require additional semesters to meet clinical competencies.

-Overview of Course Requirements for Clinical Master's Degree in Speech-Language Pathology
+Overview of Course Requirements for Clinical MS in Speech-Language Pathology

-The clinical Master of Science degree requires a minimum of 36 graduate credit hours distributed across several areas.
+The clinical Master of Science degree requires a minimum of 36 graduate credit hours.
 This total does not include academic credit earned for clinical practicum and includes no more than 6 hours of thesis credit for those who choose the thesis option.
-The academic preparation and clinical training are broadly based, including coursework across a range of communication disorders.
+The academic preparation and clinical training are broadly based, including coursework across a range of communication sciences and disorders.
 Completion of a thesis is optional but is highly recommended for students planning to pursue studies leading to a PhD degree.

 Table 1 provides the suggested course sequence for the MS in Speech-Language Pathology.
 Students are also expected to have a background that includes the coursework listed below as required for ASHA certification.
 Students who have not completed the background coursework are encouraged to do so as early as possible and should inform their academic advisor of plans to do so.
+These courses must be documented in the student folder to be eligible for clinical licensure.